yuki-zmstr/tp/docs/UserGuide.md

 * Filter by allergy `filter ALLERGY`
 * Exit program `exit`

-More instructions can also be found using the `help` command.
+More instructions can also be found at any time using the `help` command.

-Have fun with the chatbot!
+Have fun with RecipeIO!